kvarak/dnd/docs/_Classes/barbarian.md

 - **Tundra**.
 You gain resistance to cold damage and you don’t suffer the effects of extreme cold, as described in the Dungeon Master’s Guide.
 Moreover, as an ***action***, you can touch water and turn a 5 ft cube of it into ice, which melts after 1 minute.
 This action fails if a creature is in the cube

 ### Shield of the Storm
-At 10th level, you learn to use your mastery of the storm to protect others.
+You learn to use your mastery of the storm to protect others.
 Each creature of your choice has the damage resistance you gained from the Storm Soul feature while the creature is in your Storm Aura.

 ### Raging Storm
-At 14th level, the power of the storm you channel grows mightier, lashing out at your foes.
+The power of the storm you channel grows mightier, lashing out at your foes.
 The effect is based on the environment you chose for your Storm Aura.

 - **Desert**.
 Immediately after a creature in your aura hits you with an attack, you can use your ***reaction*** to force that creature to make a Dexterity saving throw.
 On a failed save, the creature takes fire damage equal to half your barbarian level.